Qiskit/qiskit-ibm-runtime/README.md

 in their lithium hydride simulation.
 For more information, see the [IBM Research blog](https://research.ibm.com/blog/120x-quantum-speedup).

-This module provides the interface to access Qiskit Runtime Service on the IBM Quantum Platform or the IBM Cloud.
+This module provides the interface to access the Qiskit Runtime service on IBM Quantum Platform or IBM Cloud.

 ## Installation